Journey to Release New Live Versions of 'Escape' and 'Frontiers'

 The project retraces a pair of studio albums from Journey's commercial zenith.
 Escape, which was released in 1981, sold a band-best 9 million copies in the U.S. Frontiers, the 1983 follow-up, went six-times platinum.
 Half of their 12 total Top 20 songs are from this era alone.

-Former singer Steve Perry credits the arrival Jonathan Cain, who favored a modern synthesizer sound versus the departed Gregg Rolie's familiar Hammond B-3.
+Former singer Steve Perry credits the arrival of Jonathan Cain, who favored a modern synthesizer sound versus the departed Gregg Rolie's familiar Hammond B-3.
 Cain met the group when the Babys – with whom Cain appeared on a pair of albums – served as opening act on a tour in support of Journey's more recent effort, 1980's Departure.

 Journey went from sturdy hit-makers to arena-level superstars, seemingly overnight.
 "I have to attribute that to Jonathan coming in and joining the writing team," Perry told the New Haven Register in 2012.
 "Jon had so many creative ideas, and he and I did a lot of lyrics back then, too.
 It just turned another corner."